-MasterCard Inc. (MA), the second-biggest U.S. payments network, posted a third-quarter profit that beat analysts’ estimates as U.S. consumer spending increased and the firm’s tax rate fell.
+MasterCard Inc. (MA:US), the second-biggest U.S. payments network, posted a third-quarter profit that beat analysts’ estimates as U.S. consumer spending increased and the firm’s tax rate fell.

 “In the U.S., we saw an improvement in consumer confidence, which resulted in an increase in consumer-spending growth, although that growth is slower than 2011 or the numbers we saw in the first half of 2012,” Banga, 52, said in a conference call with analysts.
 “Housing-related categories of retail spending continue to perform well, which I think points to the underlying improvement in the housing market.”

 MasterCard gained 1.8 percent to close at $460.93 in New York.
 The stock has advanced 24 percent this year, outpacing a 12 percent gain for the 70-company Standard & Poor’s 500 Information Technology Index.
 (S5INFT)

 Net revenue increased 6 percent to $1.92 billion, short of the $1.94 billion average estimate in the Bloomberg survey.
 Operating expenses rose 5 percent to $854 million.

 Global spending on MasterCard and Maestro cards, adjusted for currency fluctuations, climbed 12 percent to $676 billion, the company said.
 Processed transactions rose 24 percent to 8.7 billion.

 Credit-card purchases rose 3.2 percent in the U.S. and 11 percent worldwide, while debit-card spending surged 13 percent in the U.S. and 15 percent globally, the company said.